kmesh-net/website/content/en/docs/userguide/try_waypoint.md

 Deploy a waypoint for service `reviews`, so any traffic to that service will be mediated by that waypoint proxy

-***NOTE: There are breaking changes in waypoint capture mode between istio 1.22 and istio 1.21, so the following commands need to be run on as least istio 1.22.***
+***NOTE: There are breaking changes in waypoint capture mode between istio 1.22 and istio 1.21, so the following commands need to be run on at least istio 1.22.***

 ```bash
 [root@ ~]# istioctl x waypoint apply -n default --name reviews-svc-waypoint